opulencephp/Opulence/app/rdev/applications/README.md

     1. A server host IP or array of host IPs that belong to that environment
     2. An array containing the following keys:
       * "type" => One of the following values:
-        * "regex" => Denotes that the rules uses a regular expression
+        * "regex" => Denotes that the rule uses a regular expression
       * "value" => The value of the rule, eg the regular expression to use

 Let's take a look at an example: